MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-functionality.md

 - [Methods and Properties for an Embedded Dossier](./methods-and-properties)

   Describes the properties that can be set for an embedded dossier.
+Provides an example that modifies UI elements like the navigation bar and size of the embedded dossier through properties.

 - [Add Navigation](./add-nav)